rxdu/quickviz/docs/imview_design.md

     * If no automatic layout is needed, you can define your renderable objects by inheriting from the `SceneObject` class and add them to the viewer directly.
-    * If you want automatic layout, you can define your renderable objects by inheriting from the `SceneObject` class, adding them to the containers (Layer, Panel, etc.), setting layout constraints to the containers and adding the containers to the viewer.
+    * If you want automatic layout, you can define your renderable objects by inheriting from the `SceneObject` class, adding them to the containers (Box), setting layout constraints to the containers and adding the containers to the viewer.